djuricmarko/cvforge/README.md

 provides an interactive UI to view your projects, run tasks, generate code, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

-## Start the application

-Run `npx nx serve frontend` to start the development server.
-Happy coding!

-## Build for production
+## Build the library

-Run `npx nx build frontend` to build the application.
-The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.
+Run `npx nx build` to build the library.
+The build artifacts are stored in the output directory (i.e. `dist/`), ready to be published.

 ## Running tasks